vcuauhtemoc/calix-diag/README.md

 ## Installation
-Requires installation of poetry. from your terminal, run:
+Requires installation of poetry and pipx. from your terminal, run:
 ```
 cd ~/
 curl -sSL https://install.python-poetry.org | python3 -

+brew install pipx
 ```
-Add the following to your shell RC file (.zshrc,.bashrc, etc):
+And add the following to your shell RC file (.zshrc,.bashrc, etc):
 ```
 export PATH="$HOME/.local/bin:$PATH"
-export PATH="$(poetry env info --path)/bin:$PATH"
 ```

 Once installed, clone the repo, navigate to the project folder and install the script: